Bookmark this page for future reference!

 Hazard Mitigation

-Following structure collapse, for projects involving pyrotechnics the pyro crew must make a sweep of the Pyrotechnics Zone to check for unfired pyrotechnics such as mortars and gas mines.
+Following structure collapse, for projects involving pyrotechnics the pyro crew must make a sweep of the pyrotechnics zone to check for unfired pyrotechnics such as mortars and gas mines.
 Any such materials must be neutralized before the perimeter is dropped.
 FAST will NOT allow a pyrotechnics crew member to enter a burning structure to check that pyrotechnics inside it have gone off.

-Any unburned materials that have fallen beyond burn shield must be thrown or pushed back into the fire.
+Any unburned materials that have fallen beyond the burn shield must be thrown or pushed back into the fire.
 These items must not become tripping hazards for participants approaching the fire once the perimeter is dropped.
-If any rebar, groundscrews/ground anchors or stakes are protruding above the playa surface that cannot be removed before the perimeter comes down, cones must be placed over them to alert participants.
+If any rebar, ground screws/ground anchors or stakes are protruding above the playa surface that cannot be removed before the perimeter comes down, cones must be placed over them to alert participants.

 Releasing the Perimeter